- News and Events

-There might be no more cuts in the nearest future as developments in medicine could make surgery more effective and less invasive.
-Also, more patients could undergo preventive procedures to stop worsening of illness.
+There might be no more cuts in the near future as developments in medicine could make robotic surgery more effective and less invasive.
+More patients could undergo preventive procedures to stop worsening of illness.

 The widespread take-up of Human Papilloma Virus (HPV) vaccine could mean that in the nearest future, thousands of people will no longer develop cervical, oral and anal cancer and therefore, will not require surgery.
 For the cancers that do develop, surgical robots and improved medications could also prevent the need for an invasive surgical procedure.

-The reports also hammer on the invention of a new generation of smaller surgical robots (due in early 2019), which will play an expanding role in surgical operations.
+The reports also hammer on the invention of a new generation of smaller surgical robots that will play an expanding role in surgical operations.
 The robots will be more versatile, lighter and impressively cheaper.
 The use of these will speed up recovery time, as well as make surgery less demanding for patients.
 These robots will be involved in a lot of surgical procedures in the decades to come.
 In the longer term, the wider use of robotics will reduce variation in surgical performance and invasiveness of procedures.

 Stem cells too will play a huge role, as the report predicts that treatments involving stem cells and regenerative medicine could treat cardiovascular diseases and prevent the need for open heart surgeries.
 In addition, the potential of stem cells to treat osteoarthritis will likely lead to fewer hip and knee replacement surgeries being carried out.
 This involves using patients’ own cells to repair damaged joints.
 Advancements in stem cell treatments for neurodegenerative diseases such as Alzheimer’s and Parkinson’s disease, may in the future open doors to surgical avenues for treatment.